 Constant shortage of general practitioners

 There is a constant shortage of general practitioners and health centre doctors in Finland, and the demand for new registrars is high.
 The situation varies in the other Nordic countries.
-Strengthening primary health care is one of the key projects of Finland’s current Government, and the results of the project are likely to be available for discussion at the 2023 congress when the Government’s term of office has recently end-ed.
+Strengthening primary health care is one of the key projects of Finland’s current Government, and the results of the project are likely to be available for discussion at the 2024 congress.

 The main theme of the congress is sustainable development, both structurally and in terms of general practice in itself.